SSWConsulting/SSW.Rules.Content/rules/next-dynamic-routes/rule.md

 <!--endintro-->

 You can create a dynamically routed page by wrapping a folders name in square brackets, and then exporting the `getStaticProps` and `getStaticPaths` functions from that page.
-Eg: [filename] or [slug].
+Eg: [filename].tsx or [slug].tsx.

 ### getStaticProps

 When you export getStaticProps, your page will be pre-rendered at build time.
 You can use `getStaticProps` to retrieve data that will be used to render the page.
-For example, you might receive a file name as params to `getStaticProps`, which you can then use in an API call to get the props for that page:
+For example, you might receive a file name from the requested URL, i.e. /page/{{ FILENAME }}, which you can then use in an API call to get the props for that page:

 ```
 export const getStaticProps = async ({ params }) => {